-The Chancellor should make requests for the creation of search and screen committees in such a manner that ample time is available for the process, so that "acting" appointments are minimized in number and duration.
-Normally, within 15 working days of the Chancellor's request for committee members, the Faculty Council Executive Committee should provide a sufficient number of names and information about the individuals to select an appropriate committee.
-Normally within 15 working days of the Chancellor's request for the Chancellor's request for the names of potential committee members, the Faculty Council Executive Committee will provide a sufficient number of names and information about the individuals to permit the Chancellor to make optimal choices for the committee.
-The Chancellor will make the final committee list available to the President and Vice President of the faculty before the official appointment of the committee.
+The chancellor should make requests for the creation of search and screen committees in such a manner that ample time is available for the process, so that "acting" appointments are minimized in number and duration.
+Normally, within 15 working days of the chancellor's request for committee members, the Faculty Council Executive Committee should provide a sufficient number of names and information about the individuals to select an appropriate committee.

+Normally within 15 working days of the chancellor's request for the names of potential committee members, the Faculty Council Executive Committee will provide a sufficient number of names and information about the individuals to permit the chancellor to make optimal choices for the committee.
+The chancellor will make the final committee list available to the president and vice president of the faculty before the official appointment of the committee.